catern/supervise/README.md

 Therefore supervise is designed to only wake up when there is an event to be handled, and it otherwise consumes no CPU time.

-There are four main benefits of using supervise to wrap child processes:
+There are three main benefits of using supervise to wrap child processes:

 - The ability to get notified of child process exit or status change through a file descriptor interface
-- The ability to send a signal to all the transitive children of a child process
 - Automatic termination of your child processes when you exit (by virtue of the fd interface)
 - Guaranteed termination of all the transitive children of a child process; no possibility of orphans lingering on the system